kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: If a response is paginated, the pagination details (`current_page` and `total_pages`) occur at the top-level of the object, not inside the `response` body.

+All status codes and their titles can be found [here](https://github.com/OPSkins/trade-opskins-api/issues/19#issuecomment-403122935).
+In some instances, the status code may be an HTTP status code (e.g. 404).

 ---

+**Generating a valid two-factor authentication code programmatically**

 Sync your clock by executing `sudo apt install ntp -y`.

 You can then use [OTPHP](https://github.com/lelag/otphp) to generate a valid two-factor authentication code programmatically:

 ```
 $totp = new \OTPHP\TOTP("Your 2FA Secret");